mozillascience/studyGroup/lessons/python_packages/lesson.md

     install_requires=['numpy'],
     # *strongly* suggested for sharing
     version='0.1',
+    # The license can be anything you like
     license='MIT',
     description='An example of a python package from pre-existing code',
     # We will also need a readme eventually (there will be a warning)